kre64/markovDiscordBot/README.md

 Also outputs markov text as image memes thanks to https://imgflip.com/

 # Features
-*  Pretty realistic depictions of your discord pals
+*  Realistic depictions of your discord pals
 *  Leaderboards
 *  Image memes